-Management graduate of Obafemi towards public speaking as he Awolowo University, Ile-Ife, Osun state. conducts trainings and seminars all He began his corporate career with over Nigeria.
-He is also a sought-after Zain Nigeria and then moved on to board member and management Portal Realties Limited where with consultant across the country and also diligence and hard work, he rose to the a Pan-African leader. position of the General Manager, Sales Division.
-He co-founded Capital Ade Adewole is self-driven and has an Metropolis Synergy Limited, a real unapologetically desire for success, his estate development and consultancy business acumen and strategy prowess outfit in Abuja, where he leads the has given him the privilege to serve as operation of the firm.
+Ade Adewole is an Estate Management graduate of Obafemi Awolowo University, Ile-Ife, Osun state.
+He began his corporate career with Zain Nigeria and then moved on to Portal Realties Limited where with diligence and hard work, he rose to the position of the General Manager, Sales Division.
+He co-founded Capital Metropolis Synergy Limited, a real estate development and consultancy outfit in Abuja, where he leads the operation of the firm.